ManuUseGitHub/Gloups/README.md

     The effect of that command is to create a <b>config.mzg.json</b> file in project root folders you specified in the custom/config.json file.

-    > config.mzg.json files are not blank and have instructions.
+    > Config.mzg.json files are not blank and have instructions.
     > In these files, uncomment what services you want to enable.
-    > Enable sourcemapping for services you want by switching sourcemaps fields to true
+    > Enable sourcemapping for services you want by switching sourcemaps fields to true.

 5. Follow the paths you gave in the configuration, open the config.mzg.json file.
 Configure it by following instructions and examples.